EuroPython/website/data/pages-content/sponsor/information.md

 **File specification**: in MP4 format of 720p or 1080p resolution.

+**Copyright Note**: should you choose to use any music for your videos, please ensure legal rights.
+We recommend using music with creative commons licence to avoid any copyright disputes or causing copyright strikes for our YouTube channel.

 You can submit different ads files to be played in these slots.
 Or alternatively, the same file will be played multiple times.